 How to store Boiled Corn

 If there are any leftover ears of corn, it’s best stored when fully wrapped in tin foil and then placed in an airtight container.
 They can be stored in the fridge for three to five days.

-Boiled Corn on the Cob FAQs
+Best Corn on the Cob FAQs

 If you overcook your corn on the cob, it’s still edible - it’s just chewy.
 While the best corn on the cob recipes gives you crunchy and sweet corn to sink your teeth into, a batch of overcooked corn will be more mushy.
 But as long as you turn the water off after bringing it back to a boil, the corn can sit in the hot water for up to half an hour without overcooking.